muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

 To package the application `mvn package`

-To Run the application `java -jar target/dropwizad-app-1.0-SNAPSHOT.jar server config.yml`
+To run the application `java -jar target/dropwizad-app-1.0-SNAPSHOT.jar server config.yml`

 To test the application `http://localhost:8080/swagger` this will expose the Swagger UI